Julian/cardboard/docs/rules/game_concepts.rst

 108.6
 -----

-For more information about cards, see section 2, Parts of a Card.
+For more information about cards, see section 2, :ref:`card-parts`.

 Objects
 =======